enochpark89/2021_reactjs_crypto-coin-world/README.md

 # Plan

 1. Install ReactJS with TypeScript
-2. Fetch data from coinpaprika
+2. Fetch data from coinpaprika API
-3. Display data using ReactJS and render an ineractive page with styles.
+3. Display data using ReactJS and render an interactive page with styles.

 # File structure: